fernandedios/fdd-chat-app/README.md

 Resources
 ---------
-Description and working demo can be found here:
+More information and working demo can be found here:
 > http://fernandedios.com/index.php?page=experiments&id=chat

 Thanks